amandalui/types-of-type/README.md

 ### *About*
 - [x] Amanda to write better about copy
+- [ ] Amanda to make press-kit materials
+- [ ] Isaiah/Nathan make sure Amanda put the kit in the right file location and help update the link

 ### *1–1 Origins of Type*
 _Primer on how the english and korean alphabets were created, it's very different_